Eovaldi remains perfect, Rangers slug their way to 9-2 win over Astros to force Game 7 in ALCS

 “I think seven out of their nine runs scored were on homers.
 So you’ve really got to keep them in the ballpark,” Astros manager Dusty Baker said.

 Houston got within 3-2 on a sacrifice fly by Mauricio Dubón in the sixth.
-But the Rangers got some insurance from an RBI double by Garver with one out in the eighth off Abreu.
+But the Rangers got some insurance thanks to an RBI double by Garver in the eighth off Abreu.

-It’s the first time the Rangers have won an elimination game in the postseason since Game 5 of the 2010 ALDS at Tampa Bay when Cliff Lee pitched a complete game in a 5-1 Texas victory.
-They’d lost five straight such games and Sunday’s win was just their second in eight tries.
+It was the first time the Rangers won an elimination game in the postseason since Game 5 of the 2010 AL Division Series at Tampa Bay when Cliff Lee pitched a complete game in a 5-1 Texas victory.
+They’d lost five straight such games, and Sunday’s win was just their second in eight tries.

-The Astros had a shot to cut the lead late before Garcia’s big swing, but José Leclerc came through after giving up the decisive three-run homer to Jose Altuve in the ninth inning of Game 5.
+The Astros had a shot to cut into the lead late before García’s big swing, but Texas reliever José Leclerc came through after giving up the decisive three-run homer to Jose Altuve in the ninth inning of Game 5.

 Josh Sborz walked Alex Bregman to start the Houston eighth and struck out Alvarez before José Abreu singled with one out.